GonzagaRobotics/DriveSystem/SerialCommands.md

 being the next two bytes.
 We define the messages to always have the same length and order of key-value pairs.

 We interpret the key as ASCII text containing 2 uppercase letters, and the value as a 16-bit integers (signed or unsigned).
+The system recognizes positive speed values as "Normal" (Forward, Left) and negative values as "Reverse" (Backwards and Right)
+0 is stop (obviously)

 ## Jetson to Microcontroller